Tua Tagovailoa concussion controversy: 2022 NFL season

-Week 3 vs. the Buffalo Bills
+Week 3 vs the Buffalo Bills

-During Week 3 of the 2022 NFL season, Tagovailoa sustained his first controversial head injury in a game against the Buffalo Bills at Hard Rock Stadium on September 25, 2022.
-Following a roughing the passer penalty by Bills linebacker Matt Milano, Tagovailoa exhibited signs of ataxia, displaying impaired muscle control after his head struck the turf.
-Despite these symptoms which would later become mandatory removal criteria and despite Tagovailoa being initially evaluated for a head injury, Tagovailoa returned to play in the second half after his team attributed his unsteady movements to back spasms.
+During week 3 of the 2022 NFL season, Tagovailoa sustained his first controversial head injury in a game against the Buffalo Bills at Hard Rock Stadium on September 25, 2022.
+Tagovailoa's head struck the turf on a play during which a roughing the passer penalty was called against Bills linebacker Matt Milano.
+After standing up, Tagovailoa exhibited ataxia, shaking his head and falling to his hands and knees a few seconds later.
+Despite these symptoms, which would later become mandatory removal criteria, and despite Tagovailoa initially being evaluated for a head injury, Tagovailoa returned to play in the second half after his team attributed his unsteady movements to back spasms.

-Thursday Night Football game
+Week 4 vs the Cincinnati Bengals

-The situation escalated dramatically four days later during a Week 4 Thursday Night Football matchup against the Cincinnati Bengals.
+The situation escalated dramatically just four days later during a week 4 Thursday Night Football matchup against the Cincinnati Bengals.
 Despite being listed as questionable with back and ankle injuries, Tagovailoa started the game while the National Football League Players Association (NFLPA) was still investigating the previous week's incident.
-During this game, Bengals defensive lineman Josh Tupou tackled Tagovailoa, causing him to exhibit a fencing response—a neurological reaction characterized by rigid arm positioning—after hitting the ground.
+During the game, Bengals defensive lineman Josh Tupou tackled Tagovailoa, causing him to exhibit a fencing response—a neurological reaction characterized by rigidly flexed arms—after hitting the ground.
 This incident, broadcast in prime time, generated significant public outcry regarding player safety protocols.

-Christmas Day game
+Week 16 vs the Green Bay Packers

-A third head trauma incident occurred during a Christmas Day game against the Green Bay Packers in Week 16.
-Despite sustaining another impact where his head hit the turf before halftime, Tagovailoa remained in the game, subsequently throwing three interceptions in the second half.
+A third head trauma incident occurred during a week 16 Christmas Day game against the Green Bay Packers.
+Despite sustaining another impact where his head hit the turf before halftime, Tagovailoa remained in the game, subsequently showing a greatly worsened standard of play and throwing three interceptions in the second half.
 The injury went undetected by both team medical staff and league spotters, only being diagnosed days later.
-This incident reignited discussions about player safety, with notable NFL figures including Aaron Rodgers and Robert Griffin III publicly advocating for Tagovailoa to consider ending his season or career for health concerns.
+This incident reignited discussions about player safety, with notable NFL figures like Aaron Rodgers and Robert Griffin III publicly advocating for Tagovailoa to consider ending his season or career over health concerns.

 Aftermath

 The cumulative effect of these incidents resulted in Tagovailoa missing multiple games throughout the season due to concussion protocols.
-As a result, he was ruled out of the Dolphins' first playoff appearance since 2016, a wild-card round game against the Buffalo Bills.
-The Dolphins appointed veteran quarterback Teddy Bridgewater as interim starter during Tagovailoa's absences.
+As a result, he was ruled out of the Dolphins' first playoff appearance since 2016, a wild card round game against the Buffalo Bills.
+The Dolphins appointed veteran quarterback Teddy Bridgewater interim starter during Tagovailoa's absence.
 Following the 2022 season, Tagovailoa revealed considering retirement after family discussions, particularly at his mother's urging.
 Instead, he dedicated his offseason to preventative measures, including jiu-jitsu training to develop safer falling techniques.

 2024 NFL season

 Tagovailoa did not miss any games during the 2023 NFL season.
-In the 2023 season, he led the NFL in passing yards and helped bring the 2023 Dolphins to their best record (11–6) since 2008.
-During the 2024 off-season, the Miami Dolphins agreed to grant Tagovailoa a four-year contract extension, valued at $212.4 million.
+In that season, he led the NFL in passing yards and helped bring the 2023 Dolphins to their best record (11–6) since 2008.
+During the 2024 off-season, the Miami Dolphins agreed to grant Tagovailoa a four-year contract extension valued at $212.4 million.